Many wonder what differentiates the domain name from the brand, and how they interact.

-- The domain name is not an industrial property right, unlike a trademark.
-This means that it does not enjoy the same protection, and in particular that it cannot be defended through an infringement action, which is reserved for IP rights.
+- A domain name is not an industrial property right, unlike a trademark.
+This means that it does not benefit from the same protection, and in particular that it cannot be defended through an infringement action, which is reserved for intellectual property rights.

 - Each domain name is unique in each extension: two people cannot reserve the domain name "depot-de-marque.com".
 Whereas it is possible that two different holders may each have an identical trademark.